99z/book-quotes/README.md

 * _Hackers & Painters: Big Ideas from the Computer Age_ by Paul Graham
 * _Pragmatic Thinking and Learning: Refactor Your Wetware_ by Andy Hunt
 * _The Pragmatic Programmer: From Journeyman to Master_ by Andrew Hunt & David Thomas
+* _The Cathedral & the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary_ by Eric S. Raymond

 ### Craftsmanship